 We do not have onsite parking.
 You must park in the parking garage or any available street parking.
 Please be mindful that you may have to pay to park.

 Every client will be given the opportunity to pick a number.
-This number will determine what order you will be called to pick your date.
-If your date is already taken by either another client or Durham Parks and Recreation, you will need to choose an alternate date.
+This number will determine in what order you will be called to pick your date.
+If your date is already taken by either another client or DPR, you will need to choose an alternate date.
 We suggest you have at least 3 dates to choose from.

 You can reserve consecutive dates (ex.
 March 13 & March 14) at the same time.